 Mr. Richard Zhiqiang Chang.
 Mr. Chang has served as our independent director since 2016.
 Mr. Richard Chang has been CEO of Beijing Zhineng Technology Co., Ltd. in Beijing China since October 2015.
 Prior to that position, he served as a Key Account Manager and Business VP at AREVA Inc. in Beijing, China from 2013 through October 2015 and Chief Representative and Regional VP at Ventyx Inc. in Atlanta, Georgia from July 2009 to July 2013.
 Mr. Chang earned a master's degree in computer science in 1997 from the University of Texas as Dallas, a master's degree in automation in 1990 from Shanghai Jiaotong University and a bachelor's degree in automation in 1985 from the same school.
+Mr. Chang will resign from his position of the independent director upon closing.

 Mr. Bin Pan.
 Mr. Pan has served as our independent director since October 2016.
 Mr. Bin Pan is the Chairman of Shanghai Hubo Investment Management Co., Ltd. He is also the independent director of Hangzhou Lianluo Interactive Information Technology Co.
 Ltd., Shanghai Yaoji Playing Card Co., Ltd, Shenzhen Prolto Supply Chain Management Co., Ltd and Shanghai Zhixin Electric Co., Ltd. Mr. Pan has been a partner in Shanghai Capital Law & Partners law firm since June 2004.
 He used to be the vice-president at the investment banking division of China Southern Securities Co., Ltd. from March 1997 to June 2004.
 Mr. Pan earned his master's degree in International Economic Law from Shanghai University of International Business and Economics in 1997 and his bachelor's degree in 1994 from Huazhong University of Science and Technology University.
+Mr. Pan will resign from his position of the independent director upon closing.

 Mr. Fuya Zheng.
-Mr. Zheng was appointed as an independent director to the board of the Company, effective April 24, 2020.
+Mr. Zheng was appointed as an independent director on April 24, 2020 and will continue to serve as an independent director upon closing.
 Mr. Zheng has extensive experience in corporate finance and investment management.
 He was a consultant of Yingde Gases Group Company ("Yingde Gases"), a leading industrial gas supplier in China, from September 2017 to March 2020.
 Mr. Zheng was an independent director of Yingde Gases from September 2009 to September 2017.
 From February 2018 until May 2019, Mr. Zheng was also an independent director of ChinaCache International Holdings Ltd. (CCIHY).
 From January 2008 to November 2012, Mr. Zheng was Chief Financial Officer of Cogo Group, Inc., a then NASDAQ listed company that provided customized module design solutions and manufactured electronic products in China.
 Mr. Zheng was also a director of the same company from January 2005 to November 2012.
 Prior to that, Mr. Zheng was vice president of travel service at eLong, Inc., one of the leading online travel service companies in China and listed on NASDAQ, where he was responsible for the overall operation of eLong Inc.'s travel services.
 Mr. Zheng received a Bachelor of Business Administration majoring in accounting from City University of New York in 1994.